-- monoxide detection device installed.
-Placement of the device should be as follows: - There must be one centrally located outside of each separate sleeping area in the immediate vicinity of the bedrooms, and each detector shall be located on the wall ceiling.
+- There must be one centrally located outside of each separate sleeping area in the immediate vicinity of the bedrooms, and each detector shall be located on the wall ceiling.
 Any other location is only acceptable if specified in the installation instructions that accompany the unit.
-If there are distinctly separate sleeping areas in the unit, there must be a detector for each sleeping area. - There must be at least one Carbon Monoxide detector on each level of the unit. - Carbon Monoxide detectors cannot be installed directly above, or next to a fuel burning appliance. - If the device is a combination carbon monoxide device and smoke detector, then the combined device must emit an alarm or voice warning in a manner that clearly differentiates between a carbon monoxide alarm warning and a smoke detector warning.
+If there are distinctly separate sleeping areas in the unit, there must be a detector for each sleeping area. - There must be at least one Carbon Monoxide detector on each level of the unit. - Carbon Monoxide detectors cannot be installed directly above, or next to a fuel burning appliance. - If the device is a combination carbon monoxide device and smoke detector, then the combined device must emit an alarm or voice warning in a manner that clearly differentiates between a carbon monoxide alarm warning and a smoke detector warning. - Electrical - Operable Ground-Fault Circuit Interrupter (GFCI) devices shall be required in all units.
+GFCI outlets shall be installed in bathrooms and kitchens to prevent electrical shock. - Smoke Detectors - At the time of HQS inspection, units must meet California Health and Safety Code requirements.
+Landlords must conform with local and/or state requirements by installing smoke detectors within each bedroom, other sleeping areas, and immediate vicinity outside of bedrooms (hallways).